AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-nonETP-ALL-03/README.md

 conda-lock install --name openscpca-cell-type-nonETP-ALL-03 conda-lock.yml
 ```

+A Docker image is also available for this module here: <https://gallery.ecr.aws/openscpca/cell-type-nonetp-all-03>.

 ## Computational resources

 All the commands above are currently executed in the standard 4XL virtual machine via AWS Lightsail for Research.